Accessing Services with SSH

 $ cf enable-ssh YOUR-HOST-APP

-To establish SSH access to your service instance, you need to create a service key that contains critical information for configuring your SSH tunnel.
+To establish SSH access to your service instance, you must create a service key that contains critical information for configuring your SSH tunnel.

 - Create a service key for your service instance using the cf create-service-key command.